Xi’an Great Mosque

 - When visiting the mosque, you need to respect the religious customs of Muslims.
 For example, don’t go to the Great Mosque with ham sausage, Chinese hamburger, or other pork Don’t make loud noises and take photos when Muslims pray.

-- On every Friday, there is a great worship service in the Great Mosque.
+- On every Friday, there is a great worship service in the mosque.
 At this time, there are more Muslims who come to worship, and it would be crowded.

-Muslim Quarter: Xi’an Great Mosque is just in the Muslim Quarter, with snack and food streets.
+- Muslim Quarter: The Great Mosque of Xian is just in the Muslim Quarter, with snack and food streets.
 After visiting the mosque, you can go around the neighborhood to taste mouthwatering local dishes.

 Tours including Great Mosque: